bztes/svelte-ds-validator/README.md

 ```

 **validate**
-Validation function that takes an input value and returns true on validation success or an error message otherwise
+Validation function that takes an input value and returns true if the validation success or an error message otherwise

 **value(input)** (Optional)
-Function that can be used to provide a rule specific input value for validate().
-If undefined the field value will be used as an input
+Provides a rule specific input value for `rule.validate()`.
+If undefined the value from `field_name.value()` is used

 **error** (Optional)
-Can be used to provide a rule specific error message.
-If undefined the return value from validate will be used as error message
+Provides a rule specific error message.
+If undefined the return value from `rule.validate()` is used as error message

 ### Writing your own rule (examples)